What is shaft?

 The materials of the shaft

 Generally, the material of the shafts is mild steel & carbon steel with grades 40 C 8, 45 C 8, 50 C 4, and 50 C 12.
-Nickel, nickel-chromium, or vanadium are the material using for the shaft in high-strength applications.
+Nickel, nickel-chromium, or vanadium are the material used for the shaft in high-strength applications.

 The material having the following properties.